wcerfgba/jpreston.xyz/notes-on-organization-design.md

 Since a OKR-objective _can_ be measurable, and because larger organizations tend to have deeper structures, it is not uncommon for there to be multiple sets of OKRs which connect into a tree, where the key result of one department becomes an objective for a subdepartment, who may then choose their own key results.
 This can be an explicit part of the process for how OKRs are deployed in an organization, but it may also arise more as an artifact of well-aligned 'strategic' and 'tactical' OKRs, rather than as a step-by-step 'cascade' (see Castro 2016).

 With KPIs there is an implicit and unstated assumption that a certain value for each KPI is good, but this can create problems.
 Firstly, if this is unstated, it is not obvious that everyone in the organization has the same idea of what the optimal value, or range of values is.
 Secondly, the optimal value for a KPI may change over time and in response to other KPIs.
 For example, if "manufactured widgets per day" is high then I want "widgets sold per day" to be high so I don't amass a big inventory of widgets, and likewise if sales are high I want manufacturing to keep up with demand.
-Conversely, if sales are low then I need to reduce production, and if production is low then it will put a limit on how much we can sell.
+Conversely, if sales are low then I need to reduce production, and if production is low then it will put a limit on how much I can sell.
 This latter scenario is particularly interesting because it means a poor KPI in sales does not indicate a problem in the sales department, it may indicate a problem in another area of the organization which affects sales.
 OKR's key results can also suffer from this "unspecified optimum value" problem, but the objective part of the OKR framework seeks to offset this.
+Additionally, key results can be phrased as "value of X should be above/below/equal to Y" to incorporate the optimum value explicitly.

-The definition I provide of an objective as "a statement someone wants to be true" subsumes OKR-objectives, key results, and KPIs.
+The definition I provide of an objective as "a statement someone wants to be true" subsumes OKR's objectives and key results, and KPIs.
 Objectives can nest and form a tree, and can developed in a top-down, bottom-up, or hybrid fashion.
 If an objective can be easily measured in a quantitative sense, like "widgets sold per day", this can be very useful, but it is not essential.
 However, objectives should be 'objective' in the sense that any member of the organization should be able to determine if the objective has been or is being met, even if there is effort involved in obtaining all relevant information.
 In other words, there should be no room for one person to say "the objective has been met" and another person to say "the objective has not been met": objectives serve to align all members of the organization on both the current state of the world, and the intended state that the organization wishes to arrive at.

 #### Processes